FLOSSmole/GNUeIRC/README.md

 *  This list is made by going to the IRC log archives for the project and collecting all of the log links as shown.

 Step 2: Collect each log on the list using getGNUeLogs.py
-*  Despite the URLs being shown as clickable links in Step 1, some of the log URLs are invalid and return no pages.
-*  For example, logs for dates between 07-Oct-2006 and 23-Jan-2008, inclusive are not available

 Step 3: Create database tables using GNUeLogCreates.sql
 *  There is one table to hold the parsed logfiles